6 Ways Ecommerce Chatbots Help to Increase Sales, Conversions & Retention

 Email marketing has shown that transactional messages have much higher open rates and CTRs than promotional messages.
 When you combine that with the increasing customer willingness to receive such messages through messenger app chatbots, it’s a no-brainer to invest in such a chatbot for your eCommerce store.

-For instance, you can hire Shopify developer to use Shopify Facebook Messenger integration for automating a set of custom messages that your customers will receive at important steps during the buying process.
+For instance, you can hire a Shopify developer to use Shopify Facebook Messenger integration for automating a set of custom messages that your customers will receive at important steps during the buying process.

 Sending customized messages offers a great opportunity to take the conversation with your customers beyond routine transactional messages and give a personal touch to the interaction.